Learning Outcomes

 Paying Debts and Taxes

 Before distributing the estate, personal representatives must pay all debts and liabilities.
-This includes funeral expenses, outstanding bills, loans, and taxes (such as inheritance tax and any income or capital gains tax due).
+This includes funeral expenses, administration and testamentary expenses, outstanding bills, loans, and taxes (inheritance tax, and any income or capital gains tax due).

-The order of payment is set by statute.
-Secured debts (such as mortgages) are paid first, followed by funeral and testamentary expenses, then unsecured debts.
-If the estate is insolvent, strict rules apply to the order of payment.
+The order of payment for a solvent estate is set by statute.
+Secured debts (such as mortgages) are paid from the charged asset unless the will shows a contrary intention.

 Distributing the Estate

-Once all debts and taxes are settled, the personal representatives must distribute the remaining assets to the beneficiaries named in the will, or, if there is no will, according to the intestacy rules.
+Once all debts and taxes are settled, PRs must distribute the remaining assets to the beneficiaries named in the will, or, if there is no will, according to the intestacy rules.
+Distribution should be by formal assent for land and by transfer for personalty.
+PRs should prepare estate accounts and obtain appropriate receipts.

 Protecting Against Personal Liability

-Personal representatives can be personally liable if they breach their duties, for example by failing to pay a debt, distributing the estate incorrectly, or acting negligently.
+Personal representatives can be personally liable if they breach their duties, for example by failing to pay a debt or tax, distributing the estate incorrectly, or acting negligently.

 To limit liability, personal representatives should: